booch-nvidiacluster/nanoCluster/Documentation/Construction.md

 <img src="/Documentation/Images/nano detail 3.jpg" alt="Nano Detail 3">

 The console - consisting of the Adfruit Grand Central and a TFT Touch Shield - is positioned to the far left of the wooden base.
-All the cables coming from each Nano to the console are twisted to reduce crosstalk and then outed under each board.
+All the cables coming from each Nano to the console are twisted to reduce crosstalk and then routed under each board.
 Because of the way the TFT obscures some of the Grand Central pins, it is necessary to clip four of the unused pins on the TFT and then use L-shaped male-to-male adaptors to connect serial pairs from two of the Nanos to the console.

 <img src="/Documentation/Images/console.jpg" alt="Console">
 <img src="/Documentation/Images/console detail 1.jpg" alt="Console Detail 1">